zeospec/bangalore.python.org.in/_posts/2013-12-16-december-meetup.md

     The talk will include basic introduction to django_rq, RQ(Redis Queue system) and how we can quickly integrate the same into any django project.

-3. Logging and error reporting for fairly large projects - Fayaz
+3. Logging and error reporting for fairly large projects - [Fayaz](http://www.meetup.com/BangPypers/members/80842072/).